Want to know what it’s like working for Ability Action Australia?

 I am a Positive Behaviour Support Team Leader, based in Adelaide.

-(Positive Behaviour Support works to reduce or eliminate difficult behaviour and is the best approach for children and adults living with disability who display behaviours of concern.)
+(Positive Behaviour Support is carried out by a PBS practitioner works to reduce or eliminate difficult behaviour.
+It is the best approach for children and adults living with disability who display behaviours of concern.)

 What does your job entail?

 I manage a caseload of my own clients, but also provide supervision and training for other Positive Behaviour Support practitioners.
 I am passionate about Positive Behaviour Support, so I participate in any activities and learning to help Positive Behaviour Support to be better understood and implemented in our communities.

 What does a typical day in the office look like?